Elderjs/docs/elderguide.com/elderjs.md

 # Elder.js: An Opinionated, SEO focused, Svelte Framework.

+<a class="github-button" href="https://github.com/elderjs/elderjs" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star elderjs/elderjs on GitHub">Star</a>

 [Elder.js](https://github.com/elderjs/elderjs) is an opinionated static site generator and web framework built with SEO in mind.
-Supports SSR and Static Site Generation.
+(Supports SSR and Static Site Generation.)

-<a class="github-button" href="https://github.com/elderjs/elderjs" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star elderjs/elderjs on GitHub">Star</a>

-**Note:** Elder.js is currently in beta but approaching v1.0.0 quickly.
-(This site runs on it.)
+Elder.js is the result of our team's work to build this site ([ElderGuide.com](https://elderguide.com)) and was purpose built to solve the unique challenges of building flagship SEO sites with 10-100k+ pages.

+**Note:** Elder.js is used by this site and several others, but it is a relatively new open source project so we're calling this release a 'beta' release and will be approaching v1.0.0 quickly.

 **Features:**

-* Svelte on the server and the client.
-(Full SSR support or Static Export)
-* Dead simple data flow.
-* Fast static site generation.
-* Fully customizable with hooks / plugins.
-* Built with SEO in mind.
-* Intuitive defaults.
+* [**Build hooks**](https://elderguide.com/tech/elderjs/#hooks-how-to-customize-elderjs) allow you to plug into any part of entire page generation process and build process and customize as needed.
+* **A Highly Optimized Build Process:** that will span as many CPU cores as you can throw at it to make building your site as fast as possible.
+For reference Elder.js easily generates a data intensive 18,000 page site in 8 minutes using a budget 4 core VM.
-* Easy partial hydration of Svelte components for tiny bundle/html sizes.
+* **Svelte Everywhere:** Use Svelte for your SSR templates and with partial hydration on the client for tiny html/bundle sizes.
+* **Straightforward Data Flow:** By simply associating a `data.js` file with your route, you have complete control over how you fetch, prepare, and manipulate data before sending it to your Svelte template.
+Anything you can do in Node.js, you can do to fetch your data.
+Multiple data sources, no problem.
+* **Community Plugins:** Easily extend what your Elder.js site can do by adding [prebuilt plugins](https://github.com/Elderjs/plugins) to your site.

+**Context**

+Elder Guide co-Founder [Nick Reese](https://nicholasreese.com) has built or managed 5 major SEO properties over the past 14 years.
+After leading the transition of several complex sites to static site generators he loved the benefits of the JAM stack, but wished there was a better solution for complex, data intensive, projects.
+Elder.js is his vision for how static site generators can become viable for sites of all sizes regardless of the number of pages or how complex the data being presented is.

+We hope you find this project useful whether you're building a small personal blog or a flagship SEO site that impacts millions of users.

 ## Getting Started: